typst-community/typst-algorithmic/README.md

 This is the main function of the package.
 It takes a list of arrays and returns a typesetting of the algorithm.
 You can modify the inset between lines with the `inset` parameter.
-If you want to customize line numbers, you can pass a function, that takes a number and returns content, to the line-numbers parameter instead of a boolean value.
+If you want to customize line numbers, you can pass a function, that takes a number and returns content, to the `line-numbers-format` parameter instead of a boolean value.

 ```typst
 #algorithm(